gamblevore/speedie/Documentation/OptimisationTricks.md

 ### Function Pointers vs if-else Chains

-If you have a large amount of if-else tests to decide what code to run... using function pointers instead, is usually a better idea.
+If you have a large if-else table to decide what code to run... using function pointers instead, is usually a better idea.
+Assuming your code is basically just a table in the first place, that was expressed via if-else.

 Use a dictionary instead of a large if/else table on matching strings.
 You can even store function-pointers in a dictionary.
 Or use an array if the index is an integer.